 “So,” I asked, “what is the difference in your spending two hours playing tennis and me spending two hours recreationally fucking?”

 Silence.
 My response was simplistic, but earned my therapist’s admission that “sex addiction” is a vague term.
 We agreed that many behavioral addictions, better called “compulsions,” are self-diagnosed on the basis of their disruption of our lives.
 But I’d go further.
 The term is related to the way heterosexual men have sexually pathologized marginalized people for centuries.
 Women committed the sin that drove men from Eden, inspiring worldwide myths of the “vagina dentata,” the toothy vagina that beckons and emasculates men with a single bite.
 Black men were enslaved in part because their reputedly enormous penises were irresistible even to genteel Southern belles.
 When lynched, their penises were cut into pieces as primal souvenirs.
 Gay men, unencumbered by sexual boundaries and suffocating family values, required surveillance to protect playgrounds and the sphincters of goats.
-All minorities have historically been depicted as sex perverts whose bodies must be brought under control of the state, the church, and psychiatry.
+All minorities have historically been depicted as sex perverts whose bodies must be brought under control of the state, the church,

 It would be absurd for me to deny the reality of sexual compulsivity, including my own, but I think it’s also absurd to claim there is some objective measurement of that to explain Robert Aaron Long … or Harvey Weinstein … or Kevin Spacey.
 Long, an occasional visitor to Grindr as well as massage parlors, describes himself as a sex addict on the basis of his evangelical church’s antiquated condemnation of pleasure.
 Sex once a week with anyone but a wife would be classified as addiction in his church.